astrolamb/ceffyl/README.md

 A software package to rapidly and flexibly analyse pulsar timing array (PTA) data via refiting to pulsar timing free spectra.

-This can be done by fitting to a free spectrum of the entire PTA or to individual pulsars!
+This can be done by fitting to a free spectrum of the entire PTA or individual pulsars!

 ## Installation